 \subsubsection{Direct detection of the cosmic neutrino background}

 BBN and CMB observations give us indirect evidence that the Universe should be filled with a Cosmic Neutrino Background (CNB).
 Its direct detection, however, remains elusive because of the very low energy of such neutrinos, $T_\nu^0 \simeq 1.95\,{\rm K}$.
 Nevertheless, in recent years the community has taken seriously the possibility to actually detect the CNB.
 In particular, the PTOLEMY collaboration~\cite{PTOLEMY:2018jst,PTOLEMY:2019hkd} has considered doing so via neutrino capture on beta decaying nuclei, in particular on tritium.
 Such measurement faces several experimental and physical challenges that may be overcome in the future, see~\cite{Cheipesh:2021fmg,Nussinov:2021zrj,Mikulenko:2021ydo,Brdar:2022wuv} for very recent studies on these issues.
 Clearly, directly detecting the CNB would be extremely rewarding and could potentially hold surprises, as it would correspond to a laboratory measurement of a cosmological background which need not be the one expected in the Standard Model, see e.g.~\cite{Alvey:2021xmq}.
+We also mention that recent works have pointed out how a direct measurement of the CNB could help distinguish between the Dirac and Majorana neutrino nature~\cite{Hernandez-Molinero:2022zoo,Hernandez-Molinero:2023jes}.
 It appears clear that detecting the CNB is a task that merits to be pursued.
 It also represents a problem where collaboration between cosmologists, particle physicists, nuclear physicists, and material scientists is needed.
 In parallel, new bold ideas to detect the CNB would be most welcome, see~\cite{Weinberg:1962zza,Stodolsky:1974aq,Weiler:1982qy} for some old suggestions and~\cite{Ringwald:2004te,Yoshimura:2014hfa,Domcke:2017aqj,Akhmedov:2019oxm,Bauer:2021uyj} for some more recent ones.
-Finally, we note that searches for the CNB do have been performed in neutrino mass experiments~\cite{KATRIN:2022kkv,Lobashev:1999dv,Robertson:1991vn}, but they are sensitive only to very exotic scenarios where the neutrino number density on Earth is $\sim 10^{10}$ times larger than the value expected within the standard cosmological model, $n_\nu^{\rm SM} \simeq 112\,{\rm cm}^{-3}$.
+Finally, we note that searches for the CNB have been performed in neutrino mass experiments~\cite{KATRIN:2022kkv,Lobashev:1999dv,Robertson:1991vn}, but they are sensitive only to very exotic scenarios where the neutrino number density on Earth is $\sim 10^{10}$ times larger than the value expected within the standard cosmological model, $n_\nu^{\rm SM} \simeq 112\,{\rm cm}^{-3}$.